rokosbasilisk/FASTA/README.md

-# FASTA: Full Average Scaled Tiling Attention
+# FASTA: Fast Approximate Scaled Tiling Attention

 This project implements a sparse attention mechanism using Triton.
 The attention computation follows these methods: